 When eating saturated fat, enjoy whole food sources and enjoy in the context of a mostly real, whole food diet.
 Sources can include ethically raised, pasture-fed, free-range or organic meat, poultry and eggs, good quality dairy, and first cold-pressed extra virgin coconut oil, as opposed to the heavily processed foods that contain some saturated fat.

 However, it is important to remember that every person is different with a unique set of health requirements.
 If you have concerns, have a chat with your trusted health care practitioner.
-But overall, it seems improving health may be more to do with the quality of the food, and the context in which it is eaten, rather than the nutrient – like saturated fat – in isolation.
+Overall, it seems improving health may be more to do with the quality of the food, and the context in which it is eaten, rather than the nutrient – like saturated fat – in isolation.

 By Angela Johnson (BHSc Nut.
 Med.)